maximAtanasov/ST/README.md

 Instructions for building the project:

+Dependcies needed on Linux:

+cmake - you need version 3.9 or higher (or your IDE comes bundled with CMake)

+liblua5.3
+libSDL2
+libSDL2_image
+libSDL2_mixer
+libSDL2_ttf
+libgtest
+libglew

+if you are on Ubuntu (or another Debian-based distro) you can install all dependencies like this:

+sudo apt-get install cmake liblua5.3-dev libSDL2-dev libSDL2_image-dev libSDL2_mixer-dev libSDL2_ttf-dev libglew-dev

+sudo apt-get install libgtest-dev cd /usr/src/gtest sudo cmake CMakeLists.txt sudo make sudo cp *.a /usr/lib

 If you are on linux you can use your favorite IDE and open the folder as a CMake project (CLion, QtCreator, KDevelop, NetBeans, Eclipse with extensions, etc.) and run the ST_engine target (note that the working directory of the ST_engine executable must be the gamedata folder) or you can run the following commands in your terminal while in the root directory of the project:

 ./cmakew.sh
 make ST_engine